 - All the water needs to be cooked out of the mixture, so let it come to a boil.

-Once it foams up the sides of the pan, remove from the heat briefly to allow the foam to subside, then place back on the heat to boil again while stirring.
-Repeat until the temperature of mixture reaches 300F/149C degrees.
+- Once it foams up the sides of the pan, remove from the heat briefly to allow the foam to subside.

 I used a regular teaspoon to drop circles of the mixture onto a silicon baking mat and set it aside to cool for about 30 minutes.

 Or use a candy mold, like the one below, to form the cough drops.

 Pretty little jewels of honey drops.
 They look like they have flecks of gold in them!
 I didn't want to dust them with the powdered sugar because they are so pretty.